 In this regard, it is worthwhile to compare the nearby plot of current-task automation potential with wages with the earlier one displaying the 1980 relationship of routine task-intensity and wage percentiles.
 Whereas before routine task content below the 20th wage percentile was low, here the highest potential for future automation of current tasks is concentrated among the lowest wage earners, reflecting increased projected inroads of automation into the large service sector.
 Task-level automation potential, meanwhile, falls steadily as average wages rise.
 Higher earners for the most part continue to face low automation threats based on current task content—though that could change as AI begins to put pressure on some higher-wage “non-routine” jobs.
-At least one new research inquiry suggests exactly that could happen.
+At least one new research inquiry suggests exactly that.

 Undoubtedly, though, it is the changed situation of occupations in the bottom third of the wage distribution that stands out as change in the impacts of IT and AI era automation.
-Some occupations with relatively low routine task-intensity—bus and taxi drivers, wait staff, carpenters, electricians—and that consequently were relatively immune to tech-driven automation over the last thirty years, now have the potential to see significant change in their task composition.
-This implies a shift in the composition of the low-wage workforce towards occupations for which automation remains a more distinant prospect, like protective services, personal care work, or building maintenance and groundskeeping.
+Some occupations with relatively low routine task-intensity—bus and taxi drivers, wait staff, carpenters, electricians—and that consequently were relatively immune to tech-driven automation over the last 30 years, now have the potential to see significant change in their task composition.
+This implies a shift in the composition of the low-wage workforce toward occupations for which automation remains a more distant prospect, like protective services, personal care work, or building maintenance and groundskeeping.